Climate commitment: Definition

+inertia in the geophysical and socio-economic systems".
+Different types of climate change commitment are discussed in the literature.
+These include the "constant composition commitment"; the "constant emissions commitment" and the "zero emissions commitment".

 Basic idea

-If a perturbation — such as an increase in greenhouse gases or solar activity — is applied to Earth's climate system the response will not be immediate, principally because of the large heat capacity (i.e., thermal inertia) of the oceans.
+If a perturbation — such as an increase in greenhouse gases or solar activity — is applied to Earth's climate system the response will not be immediate, principally because of the large heat capacity and thermal inertia of the oceans.